do360now/DevOps_Engineer_Assessment/README.md

 # Installation steps

 The goal of this challenge consists of two parts.
-1. ```setup-env.ps1```: A script that will install all the tools needed for this challenge: Chocolatey, Docker, Terraform, Kubernetes, Minikube, Git and WSL
+1. ```setup-env.ps1```: A script that will install all the tools needed for this challenge: Chocolatey, Terraform, Kubernetes, Docker, Minikube, Git, and WSL2.
-2. ```setup-project.ps1```: A script that will create a cluster using minikube, a kubernetes deployment using terraform, a Jenkins with a predefined pipeline container and agent container.
+2. ```setup-project.ps1```: A script that will create a cluster using minikube, a kubernetes deployment using terraform, a Jenkins with a predefined pipeline, running from a pod in a container and agents also running from the Kubernetes cluster, being deployed and managed by k8s.

 ### How it works
 1. The ```setup-env.ps1``` script will first check if Chocolatey is installed, if it´s not installed, it will install it and continue the execution of the script.
 Will check if the rest of the tools are installed and, if not, will install it.